LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/inside-app-folder.rst

 #.
 Add a ``<p></p>`` element in ``app.component.html`` to display the sentence,
    "The rectangle has a length of ___ cm, a width of ___ cm, and an area of ___ cm^2."
-Replace the blanks with placeholders so the webpage displays the correct numbers whenever ``length`` or ``width`` are changed.
+Replace the blanks with placeholders so the web page displays the correct numbers whenever ``length`` or ``width`` are changed.

    .. sourcecode:: html